-Sample files in comma separated value format and Microsoft Excel spreadsheet and template formats suitable for importing to the Speedstack are included in the Speedstack Material Library Import folder.
+Sample files for all material types in comma separated value format and Microsoft Excel spreadsheet and template formats suitable for importing to the Speedstack are available on request from Polar Instruments.

 Click the Materials Library button to open the Library, and then click Import CSV Library to open the Import dialog.